calenwalshe/beatengine/web_ui/backend/README.md

 python3 app.py
 ```

-The server will start on `http://localhost:5000`.
+The server will start on `http://localhost:5001` (CORS enabled for the web UI).

 ## API Endpoints